kranzuft/nodlim_old/README.md

 ### How long until everything is ready?

-At this point I don't know when I will complete the HTML section, it's rather time consuming and not too exciting.
+At this point we don't know when the HTML section will be complete, it's rather time consuming, and not a high priority.
 Language-agnostic questions will be finished by 2020 (hopefully).
 The references section will evolve over time.

 ### Acknowledgements